foreverphoenix/the-phoenix-flavour/content/embers/introduction/_index.md

 - Embers **is** a beginner's guide to modding Skyrim SE.
 No previous modding experience is required.
 - Embers **is** interactive.
 Each lesson will guide you through a specific step in modding the game.
 - Embers **is** intended to clear up common misconceptions and equip its users with a solid understanding of mods and various tools.
-- Embers **is not** a mod list or mod guide.
+- Embers **is not** a mod list or mod guide in the commonly understood sense of the word.
 It is a resource for building your own setup.
 - Embers **is not** a quick rundown of the basics.
 It expects you to be committed to learning how to mod Skyrim.

-## Expectations
+## Shortcuts

 If you have never modded before, following **Embers** will not help you build a stable 200+ mod setup in time for the weekend.
 Choosing and installing mods takes some time.
 Editing, tweaking, patching takes a lot of time.
-The goal is to have a flawless experience, a stable, balanced, consistent game - the more mods you wish to include, the longer it will take.
+The goal is to have a near flawless experience: a stable, balanced, consistent game.
+The more mods you wish to include, the longer it will take.

 Learning how to mod Skyrim is not for everyone - not everyone has the free time to spare, or the mental energy and motivation.
 Maybe you just want to play Skyrim with mods.
 Fortunately, there are shortcuts: